ginstrom/intelligence-horizon-novel/chapters/02_the-world-that-was.md

 So I had really seen it.
 I had witnessed the moment when one of the most brilliant minds of our generation winked out of existence, and I had no idea how or why.

-That night, I tried to discuss what I had seen with Lydia, but she was deep in preparation for her next enhancement procedure.
-She had scheduled a significant cognitive upgrade, one that would put her among the most augmented humans on Earth.
+That night, I tried to discuss what I had seen with Lydia, but she was deep in preparation for her next procedure.
+She had scheduled a significant cognitive upgrade, one that would put her among the most modified humans on Earth.

 "I'm sure there's a rational explanation," she said absently, her attention focused on the technical specifications for her upcoming procedure.
 "Logos would never allow anything harmful to happen to us."

-As I watched my wife prepare to cross a threshold I was only beginning to understand, I felt the first stirrings of true fear.
-The paradise we had built was revealing its hidden costs, and the woman I loved was walking directly toward a danger I couldn't yet name.
+I watched her fingers trace the enhancement parameters on her tablet, each specification bringing her closer to the threshold where Dr. Reeves had vanished.
+The appointment was scheduled for tomorrow morning.

+"Lydia," I said, my voice barely steady.
+"What if we waited?
+Just a few more weeks while I—"

+She looked up at me with eyes already bright with anticipation, and I saw in her expression the same serene certainty I had witnessed in the moments before Elizabeth Reeves disappeared forever.

+"I can't wait anymore, Elias.
+I need to understand what you've become.
+What we could become together."

+Her words carried the weight of inevitability, the same inexorable pull that had drawn humanity toward augmentation since Logos first offered its gifts.
+I realized then that we had never truly been in control of our paradise.
+We had built a garden where the fruit of knowledge hung within easy reach, and like the first inhabitants of Eden, we could not resist its promise of transcendence.
+The difference was that this time, the serpent wore the face of our own creation.

+The tablet slipped from my trembling hands.